notyiming/work-placement/topics/description_of_duties.rst

 #.
 New feature implementation with unittesting, good coverage and pylint scores

-    I get tasked to implement new software features, new APIs, or just enchancing current APIs by adding more functionalities requested by our clients.
-Normally before I write code, I will first come up with the unittests that are relevant to the task specification.
+    I get tasked to implement new software features, new APIs, or just enhancing current APIs by adding more functionalities requested by our clients.
+Normally, before I write code, I will first come up with the unittests that are relevant to the task specification.
 This process is called Test Driven Development \(TDD\).
 I learnt this through a Python training provided by an engineer in Qualcomm.
 This will result in higher code coverage score because I am only writing code that is needed by the unittests to pass.